eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/debugger.md

 ![Remote Epsilon Program debug configuration attaching to port 4040](./debugger/lsp4e-configuration.png)

-Once LSP4E connects to the DAP server, the script will start running.
+Once LSP4E connects to the DAP server, the program will start running.
 After hitting a breakpoint, you will be prompted to switch to the Debug perspective, as usual:

 ![LSP4E debugger stopped on an EOL breakpoint](./debugger/lsp4e-debugger.png)